Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 ## Update an API service

-To update the details of a API service, providing a path to the configuration file:
+To update the details of an API service, providing a path to the configuration file:

 ```bash
 axway central apply -f apiservice.yaml   # Update API service in YAML format